JFoederer/robotframeworkMBT/demo/Titanic/README.md

 ## Contents of the demo - hit or miss?

-Two story lines can be played out in this demo, both composed from small specification scenarios.
+Three different story lines can be played out in this demo, which are composed from small specification scenarios.
 The `miss` scenario reveils the story as it was expected to happen.
 Titanic is not fazed by any iceberg and safely travels to New York.
 The `hit` scenario resembles the plot that made the history books.
+The `extended` scenario extends the _miss_ scenario with multiple voyages and alternative routes.

-There are a total of 7 seven scenarios in this demo.
+There are a total of 7 scenarios in this demo, 10 if you use the extended variant.
 Some are very high level, stating functional or performance requirements on Titanic's voyage as a whole.
 Others are zoomed in to more detail, defining what the expectations are for the vessel when encountering icebergs along the way.
 Two scenarios are mutually exclusive, but with either one a complete voyage can be specified when combining it with the other available scenarios.

 ## Why the story of Titanic?